National Suicide Prevention Lifeline

 C.A.R.E. information is posted on the University’s main Website, in the Emergency Response and Recovery Plan and reviewed during on-going violence prevention initiatives, through PowerPoint and personal awareness presentations, to include students, faculty, and staff.

-All immediate life threatening situations or observations should be reported immediately to the University Police for prompt intervention.
+All immediate life threatening situations or observations should be reported immediately to Campus Safety for prompt intervention.

 The University has established a Threat Assessment Team to engage in the behavior assessment and investigation of persons of concern on behalf of the University.
 These efforts include: